Two brilliant email autoresponses

 What I love about this example is it highlights the reason why Linda won’t be responding to emails straight away – so that her clients get her full attention.
 If I was a client seeing this message I’d find that pretty reassuring.

 She says “It has helped a lot already.
 I do not feel the pressure to answer straight away; giving me a clear head to work on the clients work I am doing.
 I know that if it is urgent; they will call me.”

 And the following from Sarah Bishop at Recruit Recruit just made me laugh out loud – which is always a good thing in my book.
 I’ve not even met her yet and I like her already:

 What about you?
 How do you set expectations on your availability?
 What’s the best email autoresponse you’ve seen?
 Let me know in the comments below.

-And if you want to get your emails under control, come and join me at my next Inbox Zero One-Day Challenge.
+And if you want to get your emails under control, come and join me at my next Inbox to Zero Challenge.